 About the Parish

 By the year 1748 a group of Scots-Irish immigrants fleeing from religious persecution had developed the settlement of Staunton.
 In 1841 the first Mass was celebrated in the home of Michael Quinlan, and three years later Passionist Father Daniel Downey was appointed the first pastor of the parish of St. Francis of Assisi.
 In 1850 the first church building was completed, and in 1867 the Daughters of Charity opened a parochial school, which served the families of St. Francis until 1972.
 By 1895 the parish had outgrown the church building, and in that year the cornerstone of a new structure was laid by Bishop Van De Vyver, with the solemn dedication of the church following two years later.
 That building is the present St. Francis Church.
-The parish observed its centennial in 1950, and in 1988-89 there was a major renovation of the interior of the building resulting in the church essentially as it is today.
+The parish observed its centennial in 1950, and in 1988-89 there was a major renovation of the interior of the building resulting in the nave essentially as it is today.
+In 2015-2016 it became imperative to replace the crumbling stone of the entire exterior of the church building, and the granite replacement is what one now sees.

 We invite you to explore this website to learn more about the life and work of St. Francis Parish.
 The site offers a history of the parish, a tour of the church, a summary of the life of St. Francis of Assisi, and photo galleries of life in the parish.
 To contact the parish staff, click on the “Contact the Parish” link at the bottom of this page.